altocodenl/TODIS/readme.md

 What sets *digital* information systems different apart their non-digital predecessors is their incredible speed, accuracy and low cost of operation.
 Prior to the advent of [digital electronics](https://en.wikipedia.org/wiki/Digital_electronics), information systems were billions of times slower, less accurate and expensive.

+Digital information systems, like their non-digital counterparts, are still physical.
+Only that instead of representing data with carvings on a stone or ink on paper, they use electrons within electronic devices.

 ## Why organization is the key to digital information systems?

 Organization of information is a problem of abundance; when you have just a little bit of information, it's not a big deal to organize it.
 If you only have five shirts, you don't need a great organization system.
 The problem is when you have a lot of it.
 We now handle billions (or trillions) the amount of information we did before, but we still have the same brains.